device42/traceroute_tags/README.md

 [Device42](http://www.device42.com/) is a Continuous Discovery software for your IT Infrastructure.
 It helps you automatically maintain an up-to-date inventory of your physical, virtual, and cloud servers and containers, network components, software/services/applications, and their inter-relationships and inter-dependencies.

-This repository contains a script that helps traceroute IPs in Device42 and mark tags for devices and IPs.
+This repository contains a script that helps traceroute IPs in Device42 and set custom field information.

 ### Download and Installation
 -----------------------------